Latchfarde History, Family Crest & Coats of Arms

-Early Origins of the latchfarde family
+Early Origins of the Latchfarde family

-hundred of Bucklow.
+The surname Latchfarde was first found in Chester at Latchford, a chapelry in the union of Grappenhill, in the hundred of Bucklow.
 There is no mention in the Domesday Book of the place so presumably it was either of little significance or was established at a later time.
 Latchford had anciently two weekly markets and two annual fairs, granted to it by Edward III.
 The township is included in the parliamentary borough of Warrington, and comprises 731 acres.
 The family is believed to have originated here.
 Latchford is also a hamlet, in the parish of Great Haseley, poor-law union of Thame, hundred of Ewelme, in Oxfordshire, but this hamlet remained small through the ages as by 1890 it containing only 32 inhabitants whereas at that time the former Latchford had 2,361.

-Early History of the latchfarde family
+Early History of the Latchfarde family

-latchfarde Spelling Variations
+Latchfarde Spelling Variations

-Early Notables of the latchfarde family (pre 1700)
+Early Notables of the Latchfarde family (pre 1700)

-PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Latchfarde Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the latchfarde family to Ireland
+Migration of the Latchfarde family to Ireland

-Some of the latchfarde family moved to Ireland, but this topic is not covered in this excerpt.
+Some of the Latchfarde family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the latchfarde family to the New World and Oceana
+Migration of the Latchfarde family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
-Research into various historical records revealed some of first members of the latchfarde family emigrate to North America: Thomas Lachford who settled in Boston, Massachusetts between 1630.
+Research into various historical records revealed some of first members of the Latchfarde family emigrate to North America: Thomas Lachford who settled in Boston, Massachusetts between 1630.